List of Warriors characters: Stormfur

 Son of Graystripe and Silverstream.
 Brother of Feathertail and former RiverClan warrior.
 Mate to Brook Where Small Fish Swim.

 Teller of the Pointed Stones

 Also known as Stoneteller.
 Leader of the Tribe until Sign of the Moon.

 Ancient cats

 The Ancient cats lived around the lake long before the Clans or the Tribes were formed.

 Dawn of the Clans

 The Dawn of the Clans series covers events in the story from The Sun Trail to Path of Stars.
 It details how the Clans came to be.

 Clear Sky

 First leader of SkyClan, later Skystar.
 Father to Thunder.

 Gray Wing

 Majorly influenced the creation of the modern Clans.
 Known as "Graywing the Wise" to modern Clan cats.

 Half Moon

 Also known as Stoneteller and Teller of the Pointed Stones.
 First leader of what would become the Tribe of Rushing Water.
 Was in love with Jay's Wing.

 Moth Flight

 First medicine cat, member of WindClan.
+Daughter of Wind Runner.